RopeDraak/ropedraak/src/pages/posts/hog-tie.md

 ![](/images/hogtie/30.jpg)

 _Gently_ pull the legs up and find where there's resistance.
-Also, talk to your sub!
+Also, talk to your partner!
 Ask how it feels and how tight they like it.

 ![](/images/hogtie/31.jpg)